Somewhere between the 500th nappy change and 284th feed for the day, do you manage to carve a little bit of “me time”?

 Access your workouts with detailed exercise videos, track your progress, sets, reps, add notes or set the timer.
 It’s basically like having your own specialist coach in the palm of your hand.

 Workouts to suit your bodies needs.
-A gradual and progressive program with full body, pelvic floor and core friendly exercises to help you regain function, strength and confidence postpartum.
+A gradual and progressive program done in your own time with full body, pelvic floor and core friendly exercises to help you regain function, strength and confidence postpartum.

 Regaining function and connection to these areas is important.
 You may need to adopt different strategies not only when working out but with day to day #mumlife tasks.
 HINT* its more than just doing a few “kegels”